The Salon

 more in keeping with its Victorian/Edwardian roots,

-which includes reinstating a traditional style timber shopfront
+which included reinstating a traditional style timber shopfront

 and adding some vintage decor and heritage colours